athombv/com.athom.soundboard/README.md

 Upload your own sounds (mp3 and wav are supported) to Homey, and play them from the Flow Editor!

-To add sounds, install the App and navigate to Settings - Soundboard (under 'Apps', in the lower section of the right pane).
+To add sounds, install the App and navigate to Settings - Soundboard (under 'Apps', in the lower section of the left pane).

 Mp3 and Wav files up to 900 KB are supported.
 Play sounds from the settings menu or by using the Soundboard Flow Action cards.